Jingle Bell Ball: 2020

-Due to the COVID-19 pandemic, the Jingle Bell Ball did not take place at the O2 Arena this year, but Roman Kemp (along with Sian Welby and Sonny Jay) announced on Capital Breakfast on Thursday 26 November that they were doing a Best Of Show sponsored by Barclaycard on Thursday 10 December at 7pm.
+Due to the COVID-19 pandemic, the Jingle Bell Ball did not take place at the O2 Arena this year, but Roman Kemp (along with Siân Welby and Sonny Jay) announced on Capital Breakfast on Thursday 26 November that they were doing a Best Of Show sponsored by Barclaycard on Thursday 10 December.
 The show was broadcast on YouTube, Sky One, Global Player and on Capital Radio.

 2021

-The 2021 Jingle Bell Ball took place on Saturday and Sunday, 11–12 December 2021 at the O2 at Greenwich Peninsula, London.
+The 2021 Jingle Bell Ball took place on 11–12 December 2021 at the O2 at Greenwich Peninsula, London.
 This year's Jingle Bell Ball was sponsored by Barclaycard.
 This was the first Jingle Bell Ball since 2019 due to the impact of the COVID-19 pandemic on the music industry which cancelled the 2020 Jingle Bell Ball.
-The Ball was announced by Rob Howard and Lauren Layfield on Friday, 29 October 2021 at 8am during Capital Breakfast.
+The Ball was announced by Rob Howard and Lauren Layfield on Friday, 29 October 2021 at roughly 8.05am during Capital Breakfast, while deputising for regular presenters Roman Kemp, Siân Welby and Sonny Jay.
+Roman, Siân and Sonny then returned the following Monday to confirm all of the details.